-1. Walk around your truck and check it over.
+1. Walk around your truck and check it over

-- Check to make sure the battery is charged, water level is OK and vent caps are in place, unless sealed, maintenance-free batteries have been selected.
-Don't use an open flame to check the battery.

-- See that all wheels are in good condition.

-- Check that both forks are secure and not bent, cracked or badly worn.

-- Inspect lift chains for damage.

-- See that the load backrest is in place and secure, if your truck has that option.

-- Look under the truck for signs of hydraulic leaks.

-- Test the horn.

-- Make sure the power disconnect works.

-- Check that all controls work smoothly.
+- Check to make sure the battery is charged, water level is OK and vent caps are in place, unless a sealed, maintenance-free battery has been selected.
+Don't use an open flame to check the battery. - See that all wheels are in good condition. - Check that both forks are secure and not bent, cracked or badly worn. - Inspect lift chains for damage. - See that the load backrest is in place and secure, if your truck has that option. - Look under the truck for signs of hydraulic leaks. - Test the horn. - Make sure the power disconnect works. - Check that all controls work smoothly. - Make certain the safety shield is kept clean.